 A Swedish commercial paper programme of SEK 10 billion covers the bank's short-term funding.
-While the programme is used very sparingly over time, it is used, for example, for bridge financing when temporary liquidity is needed.
+While the programme is used very sparingly over time, it is used, among other things, for bridge financing when temporary liquidity is needed.

-At 70 percent, covered bonds comprised a majority of the bank's funding at year end.
-At the same time, senior and subordinated debt (including Senior nonpreferred) comprised 12 percent of funding.
+At 72 percent, the covered bonds comprised a majority of the bank's funding at year end.
+At the same time, senior and subordinated debt (including senior non-preferred) comprised 10 percent of funding.
 The bank had no certificate-based debt outstanding at year end.
 Deposits comprised 18 percent of funding at year end.